 Software as a Service (or SaaS) is a new method for delivering software applications over the internet.
 It does not require any installation or maintenance of the software to avail of the services.
 The software is hosted by a third party and one can access it by paying a subscription fee.

-For customers, the benefits of the SaaS model are clear.
-It brought lower costs, lower commitment risk, and a try-before-you-buy model, which gave customers a remarkable opportunity to assess a product before making a purchase.
+The benefits of the SaaS model are clear.
+It provides lower costs, lower commitment risk, and a try-before-you-buy model, which gives customers a remarkable opportunity to assess a product before making a purchase.
 Indeed, the benefit is so clear that a 2017 study conducted by BetterCloud found that 86% of organizations estimate that 80% of their business apps will be delivered through the SaaS model by 2022.

 For software businesses, on the other hand, the SaaS model presented an entirely new way to build, distribute, market, sell, and support a software product.
-It literally affected every single part of a software operation.
+It affects every single part of a software operation.
 But the most significant change that the SaaS model brought — the one at the root of all the other changes — was the SaaS revenue model.
-The software as a service (SaaS) revenue model is associated with regular, ongoing payments over a defined time period, in exchange for the use of a software application or other tool.
+The Software as a Service (SaaS) revenue model is associated with regular, ongoing payments over a defined period, in exchange for using a software application or other tool.

 It still exists!
 And it’s still an essential part of the SaaS revenue model.
 “Closing” an initial sale includes everything from a simple self-serve upgrade to an annual contract shepherded by an inside salesperson.

 If you play this phase well and show strong initial sales growth, you’ll get somewhere with your SaaS business.
 You’ll probably be able to raise some money, maybe even have a mini-brand — excellent!
 But these days, an initial sale brings in far less revenue than in the traditional SaaS revenue model.
 It’s still extremely important — you need a flow of new customers — but you also need to move on too.

 “You mean we have to keep them happy?
 Forever??” – Early SaaS pioneer